Nathan Healy

 Frequently Asked Questions

-Yes, Virginia has net metering.
-Both major utilities—Dominion Energy and Appalachian Power Company (APCo)—offer 1:1 net metering, meaning you receive full retail credit for excess solar energy sent to the grid.
+Yes, Virginia has net metering through both major utilities.
+Dominion Energy and Appalachian Power Company (APCo) both offer 1:1 net metering, meaning you receive full retail rate credit for excess solar energy your system sends to the grid.